Signs for Businesses to Post

 The ordinance will remain in effect until the Board of County Commissioners repeals it or allows the county’s State of Local Emergency declaration to expire.

 Vacation rentals may take reservations and operate with restrictions.
 Property owners and managers will receive comprehensive guidelines outlining safety and sanitation measures that must be followed to reopen.
-Reservations from areas identified by Gov. DeSantis as high risk must be for periods longer than the required quarantine period.
-Guests must be advised to practice CDC-recommended social distancing, and public seating must be situated, and common areas marked, to facilitate separation.
+Guests should be advised to practice CDC-recommended social distancing, and public seating must be situated, and common areas marked, to facilitate separation.

 There are numerous other requirements listed under the categories Guest Safety/Health, Employee Safety/Hygiene, Property Cleanliness, Pools & Beaches and more.